 If your shower is just a bit old and outdated, you might even want to consider replacing it altogether – Galaxy Showers make a range of electric showers, some of which come with a low-pressure booster pump already built-in!

 About The Author: Estelle Page is an interior designer and DIY addict currently renovating her old Victorian home to bring it up to date.
-She blogs for Alert Electrical, creating budget-friendly DIY guides and tips that can save you time and money!

 Leave a Reply